wp-plugins/wp-customer-reviews/readme.txt

 * If you have any feedback, suggestions, questions, or issues, please: [**Visit our support forum**](http://wordpress.org/tags/wp-customer-reviews?forum_id=10)

 == Changelog ==

+= 1.2.3 (02-25-2011) =
+* Updated the method we use for appending the_content.
+We now use add_action instead of add_filter to try to solve some theme problems.

 = 1.2.2 (02-25-2011) =
 * Updated some CSS to avoid some more theme issues.